 Disposal of Rhubarb Waste – How to Get Rid of Rhubarb?

 When it comes to disposing of rhubarb waste, there are a few options to consider.
 The two most common methods are burning the debris or composting it.
-However, it’s important to note that if the rhubarb plant was infected with any diseases, it’s best to avoid composting and instead dispose of it in the trash.
+However, it’s important to note that if the rhubarb plant is infected with any diseases, it’s best to avoid composting and instead dispose of it in the trash.

 Burning Rhubarb Debris – How to Get Rid of Rhubarb?